Skip to main content

 Protests erupted in eastern Cuba on 6 May against widespread fuel and food supply shortages and deteriorating living conditions.
 Conflicting narratives portraying the protests as both isolated incidents and significant uprisings emerged on social media, with videos that show dozens of demonstrators marching through the streets.
 The government’s repressive response has been criticized, with violent police crackdown resulting in injuries and arrests, accompanied by internet shutdowns to suppress freedom of expression and dissent.
 Economic hardship has sparked increased protests since July 2021, and many have been met with repression.
 A recent investigation by NGO Prisoners Defenders reveals widespread human rights violations in Cuban prisons, including overcrowded, unsanitary conditions, the use of solitary confinement, and denial of medical care.
 Political prisoners face physical and psychological torture.
 The UN emphasizes the urgent need for accountability and action.
 As of April 2023, 1,048 Cuban dissidents remain in jail.

-A new Penal Code that activists and human rights organizations warn could further limit fundamental rights, entered into force in Cuba.
-The new criminal code replaces legislation dating back to 1987 and could be used by Cuban authorities to reprimand dissent more easily.
-It includes a provision that allows anyone who “endangers the constitutional order and normal functioning” of the government to be punished with prison sentences.
-It also prohibits the receipt and use of funds made to finance activities “against the Cuban state and its constitutional order,” which human rights groups say could be used against independent journalists and NGOs
+On 1 December, a new Penal Code that activists and human rights organizations warn could further limit fundamental rights, entered into force in Cuba.
+The new criminal code replaces legislation dating back to 1987.
+Amnesty International highlights as particularly alarming the fact that the code is “plagued with overly broad” language that could be used by Cuban authorities to reprimand dissent more easily.
+It includes a provision which allows anyone who “endangers the constitutional order and normal functioning” of the government to be punished with prison sentences.
+It also prohibits the receipt and use of funds made to finance activities “against the Cuban state and its constitutional order,” which human rights groups say could be used against independent journalists and NGOs.
+Also drawing alarm are new criminal categories establishing digital offences (prompting fears of limiting freedom of expression online) along with an article stipulating that anyone who knowingly shares “false information” could face up to two years in prison.
+The changes grant Cuban authorities greater power to continue to crack down on dissent, at a time of deepening discontent and worsening economic situation.

 Chevron